mdn/beginner-html-site/CONTRIBUTING.md

-# Contribution to this repository
+# Contributing to this repository

 Thanks for your interest in contributing to MDN!